Investing in AI Demand Letters for Your Personal Injury Practice?

 What is the value of AI generated wage loss value if you have an expert report? $0.00 Instead, the amount of the special / economic damage loss is dependent upon the expert report, not the AI generated demand letter tables.

 As a result, we see no value in AI generated future economic damage loss calculations in the demand letter.
-But, this is one of the primary promotional points of EvenUp.
-We agree that in theory it is a great idea, and looks impressive (as did economic damage projection programs in the early 2000s).
+But, this is one of the primary promotional points of Competitor E. We agree that in theory it is a great idea, and looks impressive (as did economic damage projection programs in the early 2000s).
 But, using these economic damage projections without an expert opinion on your client’s specific case provides no claim value.
 It is the inclusion of things like this that demonstrate an emphasis on fancy features of no value, instead of focusing on what provides you and the client a higher settlement offer.
 At Settlement Intelligence, we focus on providing a clear method of success by incorporating valuable features and by intentionally excluding features that look good but damage your credibility.

 If you have a doctor, voc rehab expert or economist providing opinions about future medical costs, and future diminished earning capacity, Settlement Intelligence provides you the ability to enter that information and cite the expert supporting the claim.
 But, to claim a large future loss with no expert substantiation just damages your credibility and will not result in a higher offer unless the injury is so obvious that the adjustor knows there will be a future loss of earning capacity (such as in a catastrophic injury claim where the past and future wage loss is obvious.)